ricado-group/dotnet-modbus/README.md

 # RICADO.Modbus
-A Modbus Communication Library for .NET 6 Applications
+A Modbus Communication Library for .NET 6 and .NET Standard 2.0 Applications

 ## Sample usage